Manufacturing and General Industry

 This guide focuses on point-of-operation hazards and safeguarding methods.
 It does not specifically address hazards outside the point of operation or guarding power-transmission devices.
 However, the Reference section does address typical hazards and guarding solutions for power-transmission devices and general safety principles for operating or maintaining machines and equipment.

 Machines and their moving parts create the potential for workplace injuries.
 Installed and used properly, safeguards can protect workers by helping to reduce or control machine hazards.
-Find ideas to help you locate and install machine safeguarding sufficient to prevent machine injuries to workers.

 |(Washington Department of Labor and Industries)|